tlorien/Kei-Truck-Van-and-Car-Manuals/index.md

 # Welcome to {{ site.title }}

-Discover and contribute to the most comprehensive and accessible repository of manuals for Kei vehicles!
+Discover and contribute to the most comprehensive and accessible repository of translated manuals for Kei vehicles!
 Browse by maker, model, and year to find the specific manual you need.

 ## Get Started